apaige161/twitterBot/README.md

   -The program will run but you will see red text to check credentials or internet connections via the console

 Things left to do:
-  1. ability to tweet with media later using the same helper program --done
+  1. instead of full file paths modify them to relative file paths from the github file tree
-  2. instead of full file paths modify them to relative file paths from the github file tree
+  2. open chrome to www.twitter.com/@autoBot04768645 USE: ProcessInfoStart()
   3. add a search for tweets function/ retweet
   4. add a web scrapper??
       -unclear what I would do with a web scrapper as of now but it sounds like it could be pretty sweet